 There’s a Jilted Woman

 Ghost stories are often full of clichés, but the jilted woman is particularly popular.
 In this trope, a young woman is abandoned at the altar or betrayed by a lover in some way.
-Devastated she takes her own life and then haunts the site of her death.
-See: Anna of the 17Hundred90 Inn, Emily of Emily’s Bridge, the bride of the Adolphus Hotel, the Skirvin Maid, etc. The jilted woman is a big pet peeve of mine as it suggests women can’t cope without a man.
+Devastated, she takes her own life and then haunts the site of her death.
+See: Anna of the 17Hundred90 Inn, Emily of Emily’s Bridge, the bride of the Adolphus Hotel, the Skirvin Maid, etc. The jilted woman is a big pet peeve of mine as it suggests women are prone to hysterics and can’t cope without a man.
 Interestingly, the one verified story I did find involved a suicidal man, not a woman.